MS in Cybersecurity

 - ECES 690: Special Topics: Data Fusion and Network Anomaly Detection

 - ECET 690: Special Topics: Information Theoretic Secrecy

 - ECET 690: Special Topics: Physical Layer Security

 - ECET 690: Special Topics: Wireless Network Security Lab

 The remaining courses needed to reach the minimum credit hour requirement for the degree program are considered general elective courses.
-General electives can be chosen from among the graduate course offerings of The iSchool, College of Information Science and Technology; the Department of Computer Science; the Department of Computing and Security Technology; the Department of Electrical and Computer Engineering; and the Department of Mathematics.
+General electives can be chosen from among the graduate course offerings of the College of Computing & Informatics; the Department of Electrical and Computer Engineering; and the Department of Mathematics.
 In order to have courses outside of these departments and schools count towards degree completion, they must be approved by the graduate advisors prior to registration for said courses.

 Master's Thesis, Research Rotations & Independent Research